-The expansion of our towns and cities, development of new infrastructure, and ongoing resource extraction and energy generation, must be carefully managed.
-Otherwise, degradation of nature, and inequitable outcomes for people, are inevitable.
+The expansion of our towns and cities, development of new infrastructure, and ongoing resource extraction and energy generation, must be carefully managed to minimise impact on the natural world upon which we all rely.
+Impact mitigation, including avoidance, and ecological compensation, are key tools for balancing development with environmental outcomes that benefit nature and people.

 "Our goal is to act as a forum for the sharing of knowledge and experiences, and the generation of ideas around how we can continually refine and enhance our ability to balance development with good outcomes for people and the planet."